Japan Automotive Hall of Fame: 2002

 Born in 1940, Takahashi started his racing career on two wheels, becoming a works rider with the Honda team.
 After a bad crash in the 1962 Isle of Man TT race, he turned to four wheels, racing for Nissan and Honda with a great deal of success, competing at the top level until 1999.
-He is still heavily involved in motorsport promotion.
+He was still heavily involved in motorsport promotion.
+He died in 2022.